transifex/transifex-native-sandbox/README.md

   :ok_hand: You are all set.
 Your page is live and translated.

- Note: The i18n syntax is the same across programming languages so you can share strings and translations across programming languages
+  :metal: The i18n syntax is the same across programming languages so you can share strings and translations across programming languages

- Note: Transifex Native is open source and can be easily ported to other languages.
+  :metal:	Transifex Native is open source and can be easily ported to other languages.
 Check the resources section below.